-These functions records in register the events notified by the detectors.
+These functions records in register the events notified by the detectors (refer to list below).
 The software configures the reaction in case of detection:

 - The TOE is immediately reset when an event is detected. - Or, a special function register bit is set.